-Norwegian, British and American reconnaissance aircraft of the P-8 Poseidon type have been searching for a Russian submarine since August 24, which allegedly threatened the aircraft carrier Gerald R. Ford.
+Norwegian, British and American reconnaissance aircraft of the P-8 Poseidon type have been searching since August 24 for a Russian submarine that allegedly threatened the aircraft carrier Gerald R. Ford.
 This is written by Dagbladet.

 The planes are located in the Lofoten Islands, where the aircraft carrier group is based.
 According to the publication, 27 sorties have been carried out over the Norwegian Sea in recent days.

-A representative of the operational headquarters of the Swedish Armed Forces, Brinjar Stordal, said that the Russians usually follow foreign aircraft carrier groups.
+Representative of the operational headquarters of the Swedish Armed Forces Brinjar Stordal said that the Russians usually follow foreign aircraft carrier groups.

 We know that they regularly use both aircraft and surface ships and submarines for surveillance.

-Experts from "Russian weapons" suggested that Western aircraft were hunting for a low-noise submarine of Project 971 "Shchuka-B" or Project 885M "Yasen-M".
+Experts from "Russian weapons" suggested that Western aircraft were hunting for the low-noise submarine of Project 971 "Shchuka-B" or Project 885M "Yasen-M".

 Read more on the topic: